IDSIA-papers/2021-NeurIPSWHY-causalEM/README.md

 ```

-## Running CEM
+## Running EMCC

 The experiments provided in the paper can be replicated with the code in `experiments/RunCEM.java` which
 will require the functionality at `lib/causalem.jar`.
 Basically, this JAR package contains the code
 in the sources folder together with the third party dependencies.

-The beforehand mentioned java file allows to compute the _probability of necessity and sufficiency (PNS)_ using CEM.
+The beforehand mentioned java file allows to compute the _probability of necessity and sufficiency (PNS)_ using EMCC.
 It takes as input a SCM and a dataset.
 If the later is not specified, the data will be sampled from the model, which shoul
 be fully-specified in that case (with the marginals over the exogenous variables).
 For a further description of how to run this code, we can simply run the help menu as follows.

 ```
-java -cp lib/causalem.jar experiments/RunCEM.java --help
+java -cp lib/causalem.jar experiments/RunEMCC.java --help
 ```

 ```